Skip to main contentSkip to data table

 • crvUSD (Curve): PriceAggregator.price() enters primary consensus as a live market voice, not a protocol override

 These overrides set priceSource = "protocol-redeem" and priceConfidence = "high" when the quote validates against peg bounds, and they are applied after the GeckoTerminal probe so later market checks cannot overwrite them.
+Audited wrapper exceptions can use a fresh high-confidence same-run parent consensus for live pricing while keeping historical replay on replay-safe sources.

-Enrichment Pipeline (5-pass fallback)
+Enrichment Pipeline (6-pass fallback)

 Assets still missing prices after primary consensus go through a staged enrichment pipeline: